 Introverted Intuition (Ni) – Dr A J Drenth (Personality Junkie)

 The Magic and Mystery of Introverted Intuition – Susan Storm (Psychology Junkie)

 Introverted Intuiting (Ni) Explained – Michael T Robinson (Career Planner)

 Keep in touch

-Subscribe via email (see the link at the top and below) to make sure you receive updates from Quiet Writing and its passions in 2017.
-This includes MBTI developments, coaching, creativity and other connections to help express your unique voice in the world.
-My free ebook on the books that have shaped my story is coming soon for subscribers only – so sign up to be the first to receive it!
+Subscribe via email (see the link at the top and below) to make sure you receive updates from Quiet Writing and whole-hearted self-leadership.
+This includes personality skills, Jung/Myers-Briggs personality type developments, coaching, creativity, writing and other connections to help express your unique voice in the world.
+You will also receive my free 95-page ebook 36 Books that Shaped my Story – so sign up now to receive it!

 If you enjoyed this post, please share via your preferred social media channel – links are below.